fossas/spectrometer/docs/strategies/composer.md

 # Composer Analysis

-When developing in PHP, the [composer](https://getcomposer.org/) is most commonly used to manage dependencies.
+When developing in PHP, [composer](https://getcomposer.org/) is commonly used to manage dependencies.

 | Strategy      | Direct Deps        | Deep Deps          | Edges              | Classifies Dev Dependencies |
 | ------------- | ------------------ | ------------------ | ------------------ | --------------------------- |